specs-feup/clava/README.md

 # Clava
 Clava is a C/C++ source-to-source compiler.
-It applies analysis and transformations written in Javascript-like scripts, and can be installed in under a minute.
+It applies analysis and transformations written in LARA scripts (which is based on JavaScript), and can be installed in under a minute.

+# Quickstart

+Tutorial on how to use Clava: [Clava Tutorial - 2018 PACT](https://github.com/specs-feup/specs-lara/tree/master/2018-PACT).

+Start using LARA with examples: [LARA Reference Guide](http://specs.fe.up.pt/tools/lara/doku.php?id=lara:docs:sheet).

+For a sample of Clava examples, please click [here](https://github.com/specs-feup/clava-examples/).

 # Resources